 “This,” she said, looking down at the bed and around the room.
 “It can’t last.”

 “Of course not,” he said.
-When Hopper returned on Monday, they’d be back to sneaking around for sex.
+When Hopper returned on Monday, they’d be back to sneaking around.
 “We knew this vacation would spoil us.”

 “I don’t mean that,” she said, looking pained.
 “I mean… we can’t last.
 Together.”

 “I’m saying that after this week, maybe we should take a break.”

 “I don’t get it.
 What kind of break do you mean?”